JeppeSS/Game-Development-Journey/README.md

-# Game Development from Scratch
+# Game Development Journey : Embark on Your Development Quest

-Welcome to 'Game Development from Scratch.'
+Welcome to 'Game Development Journey : Embark on Your Development Quest'

 NOTE: This is a work in progress and is still in the very early stages of development.
 Any suggestions or feedback are more than welcome!